-Adult obesity rates in Asotin and Columbia Counties were higher than the Washington State average.
-Garfield's obesity rate was 29 percent which was similar to the state rate.

-Amongst students in

-Asotin County, 16

-percent of 8th

-graders, 16 percent of

-10th graders, and 18

-percent of 12th

-graders were obese.

-Amongst students in

-Columbia County, 12

-percent of 10th

-graders, and 15

-percent of 12th graders

-were obese.
-Healthy

-Youth Survey obesity

-data for Garfield
+Thirty-five percent of adults in Asotin County were obese., which was higher than the Washington State average.
+Amongst students in Asotin County, 16 percent of 8th graders, 16 percent of 10th graders, and 18 percent of 12th graders were obese.

-A BMI (weight to height ratio) of 25 to 25.9 is considered overweight, while a cannot be reported due to small sample size.

-BMI of 30 and above is considered obese.
+A BMI (weight to height ratio) of 25 to 25.9 is considered overweight, while a BMI of 30 and above is considered obese.
 Obesity results from an energy imbalance involving eating too many calories and not getting enough physical activity.
 Obesity-related conditions include heart disease, stroke, and Type II diabetes.
-These are some of the leading causes of preventable death both in Asotin and Garfield Counties and nationwide.
+These are some of the leading causes of preventable death both in Asotin County and nationwide.
 Exercise and healthy eating habits are two of the most important ways to decrease obesity rates and improve many areas of a person's health.